 Saundra Murray Nettles is a feminist writer and scholar of environmental psychology and human development.
 She is the author of Crazy Visitation, a memoir of life with and without a brain tumor.
 She has published numerous academic articles and book chapters, and her poetry appears in Double Stitch: Black Women Write about Mothers & Daughters and I Hear a Symphony: African Americans Celebrate Love.

 She received a B.A. degree in philosophy and Ph.D. in psychology from Howard University, a master’s degree in Library and Information Science from the University of Illinois, a Woodrow Wilson Women’s Studies Fellowship, and a NIMH traineeship.
-Dr. Nettles is co-founder of the Section on Black Women, Society for the Psychology of Women and 2009 President of the American Psychological Association Division of Population and Environmental Psychology.
+Dr. Nettles is co-founder of the Section on Black Women, Society for the Psychology of Women and 2009 President of the American Psychological Association Society for Environmental, Population, and Conservation Psychology.